 Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

-Each of them is hurting in extraordinary ways and experiencing tremendous disappointment and discouragement in their long-term relationships.
+They are hurting in extraordinary ways and experiencing tremendous disappointment and discouragement in their long-term relationships.

 I ask these men what they want but what they believe needs to happen to have it.
 The vast majority of answers I receive to that question include some form of explanation that the core of what prevents the life he wants rests in deep-seated wounding in his female partner.